What is a Student Survey?

 - Our service is provided to aid your current course(s) and extended to those who want to collect additional data and perspectives to inform practice further.

 - The survey questions are based on the Community of Inquiry (COI) framework; the results will yield feedback on practices that can be addressed in the short term.

 - The survey is non-evaluative; data collected are not intended for use in evaluative procedures.

 By surveying based on the COI framework, we provide faculty with additional, supplemental information.
 Thus, our framework assesses a broader set of criteria.
-We invite you to request a consultation with us to talk about strategies for responding to the Teaching Feedback survey and SOS/EOC data.
+We invite you to request a consultation with us to talk about strategies for responding to the student survey and SOS/EOC data.